-a.
-Contractor shall include in any Agreement with an audit firm a Horizon Services, Inc. Exhibits A&B - FY 2019-21 clause to permit access by the State to the working papers of the external independent auditor, and require that copies of the working papers shall be made for the State at its request.
+- a.
+Contractor shall include in any Agreement with an audit firm a clause to permit access by the State to the working papers of the external independent auditor, and require that copies of the working papers shall be made for the State at its request. - b.
+Contractor shall keep adequate and sufficient financial records and statistical data to support the year-end documents filed with the State.
+All records must be capable of verification by qualified auditors.